Dealing with Altitude

 Our trips and altitude

-Our Jaguar Peru adventure and Capybara Peru family trips both visit Cuzco (3395m, 11,200ft) and Lake Titicaca (3811m, 12,500ft) and at these places it is not unusual to experience some mild symptoms of altitude sickness.
+Our Peru trips visit higher altitude spots like Cuzco (3395m, 11,200ft) and Lake Titicaca (3811m, 12,500ft) and at these places it is not unusual to experience some mild symptoms of altitude sickness.
 In fact, we encourage you to arrive in Cuzco a few days before the trip starts if you can spare the time – it gives your body more time to adjust.
 Both the Classic Inca Trail and the Lares Trail get into heights of 2750m (9,000ft) right up to 4200m (13,780ft) at Dead Woman’s Pass.
 The distance of these hikes is only around 40km (25 miles), but it is challenging because of the altitude.
 Taking it easy, pacing yourself and drinking water will all help you take on the challenge with a smile on your face!

 In Ecuador, the capital city of Quito sits at 2800m (9,200ft), so again it can be a bit of a shock when you land and take your first steps outside the airport, especially if they’re uphill!
 On the Tapir Ecuador adventure, we visit Cotapaxi Volcano and whilst we won’t make you climb it, we will drive you up to the refugio at 4723m (15,491ft), set you up with a bike and follow you back down the exhilarating ride as you descend 10,000ft!
 This is an awesome experience and often talked about as being the highlight of that trip.